lcp0578/cheat-sheets/src/symfony/Symfony4_5/recipes.md

 	Run:
 	 * composer recipes vendor/package to see details about a recipe.
 	 * composer recipes:update vendor/package to update that recipe.
-- `composer recipes vendor/package` to see details about a recipe.
+- to see details about a recipe

+		 composer recipes vendor/package
-- `composer recipes:update vendor/package` to update that recipe.
+- to update that recipe

+		composer recipes:update vendor/package
+- Update the recipe by re-installing the latest version with:

+		composer recipes:install symfony/flex --force -v